Reviewed by: Nick Bryan, MD and PhD

 “Study after study shows that if a screening is inconvenient, patients are far less likely to get it, leading to major health complications down the road,” says Dr. Bryan.
 “Patients can walk right up to our machine on the 9th floor, get a scan right then and there, and leave with results within a matter of minutes.
 Additionally, the GE Lunar DXA is right next door to our new mammography machine!
 So patients who are most at risk of osteoporosis (women over the age of 65) can receive a mammogram and bone density test in one convenient trip.”

 Adults over age of 65 (particularly women) or any person who has reason to be concerned about osteoporosis including those suffering from certain cancers or diseases that result in bone loss, can get a bone density screening on a walk-in basis.
 Because the machine is more automated than ever before, patients receive better results at a fraction of the cost.
 At UT Health Austin, we encourage you to take control over your health!
-Be proactive and visit us for a bone density screening today.
+Be proactive and ask your doctor if you could benefit from a bone density screening.